-LU-33.1 Designate the Future Land Use Map "Downtown" designation as an Urban Center.
+LU-33.1 Designate the Bridgeport Corridor from Pacific Highway SW to the Colonial CenterFuture Land Use Map "Downtown" designation -as an Urban Center.

 LU-33.2Adopt by reference and implement the Countywide Planning Policies for Urban Centers.

 4.0 URBAN DESIGN AND COMMUNITY CHARACTER